 The dedication of Church School teachers, lay leaders and workers throughout the church give reason for us to praise God in helping render our best for Jesus Christ.

 The church has active involvement in the following areas: United Methodist Women, United Methodist Men, Sanctuary Choir, Evangelism (including visitations to homebound members).
 Missions (Restore Hope, Circle of Care, Cookson Hills, etc).
-Our church serves as a voting precinct.
+Our church also serves as a voting precinct.

 Building and remodeling have continued to the present time.
 But the little army chapel is still the main hub or our church as the present Sanctuary.